relic374/hydro/README.md

 ## How to Run Hydro
 To run, either double click on the executable or run it by entering in the terminal `.\hydro` on Windows and `./hydro` on MacOS & Linux.
-The executable it spits out will, per the default, be for your own operating system.
-To create executables for other platforms, run it like `.\hydro --spec` on Windows and `./hydro --spec` on MacOS and Linux.
+The app that Hydro it spits out will, per the default, be for your own operating system.
+To create apps for other platforms, run it like `.\hydro --spec` on Windows and `./hydro --spec` on MacOS and Linux.